stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Persistence Layer**: Completed
 - **Testing**: Planned (manual regression required)
 ## Recent Activities
+- 2025-11-26 — Rebuilt the language dropdown with Tailwind styling, inline SVG flags, and native language labels by default with an optional translation toggle (AI assistant)
 - 2025-11-25 — Restored the launcher shadow, replaced clip-path morphing with an accessible radius-based reveal, and auto-enabled Reduce Motion when the OS requests it (AI assistant)
 - 2025-11-24 — Reworked the launcher animation with clip-path transitions and hid the language selector while collapsed to stop UI fragments bleeding outside the closed bubble (AI assistant)
 - 2025-11-22 — Smoothed the accessibility modal reveal with a spring-inspired animation that honours Reduce Motion preferences for gentler open transitions (AI assistant)